Rapptz/discord.py/docs/api.rst

         See also :attr:`Guild.system_channel_flags`

         :type: :class:`SystemChannelFlags`

+    .. attribute:: nsfw

+        Whether the channel is marked as “not safe for work” or “age restricted”.

+        :type: :class:`bool`

+    .. attribute:: user_limit

+        The channel’s limit for number of members that can be in a voice or stage channel.

+        See also :attr:`VoiceChannel.user_limit` and :attr:`StageChannel.user_limit`

+        :type: :class:`int`

+    .. attribute:: flags

+        The channel flags associated with this thread or forum post.

+        See also :attr:`ForumChannel.flags` and :attr:`Thread.flags`

+        :type: :class:`ChannelFlags`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to port these